Margate Lifeboat Station: Move to Margate Jetty

-By 21 March 1925, construction of a new boathouse and slipway to accommodate a new Watson-class motor lifeboat was completed.
-The boathouse was 61 ft long and 22 feet wide and was fitted with a petrol-driven winch and dynamo to provide lighting.
-The new lifeboat, the Lord Southborough (ON 688), arrived from London where she had been on exhibition at the British Empire Exhibition at Wembley.
+By 21 March 1925, construction of a new boathouse and slipway to accommodate a new 45-foot Watson motor lifeboat was completed.
+The boathouse was 61-feet long and 22-feet wide, and was fitted with a petrol-driven winch, and dynamo to provide lighting.

+The new lifeboat, the Lord Southborough (ON 688), arrived from London, where she had been on exhibition at the British Empire Exhibition at Wembley.
 Prior to her arrival at Margate, she was involved in a collision at Gravesend with a shrimping boat which ultimately sank.
 This episode turned out to be the first service the new lifeboat performed when she rescued the boat's two crewmen.

 In 1927 the No. 1 Station was closed and the Eliza Harriet was retired after 30 years service.
-The demolition of the western slipway completed across several months in 1928.